purlak/googlebooks-search-client/NOTES.md

 - Add conditionals to check for valid data, including no search results
 - Add tests using Enzyme and Jess
 - Deploy to Heroku

+Refactor
+ - SearchBooks Component - breakout into smaller components
+ - DisplayBooks Component - remove duplication
+ - Error handling - if API n/a or user's computer is offline
+ - Add tests